Ultrapure Water - The Solution Behind Great Science

-Type I Water / Type 1 or Ultrapure Water
+Type I Water or Ultra Pure Water (UPW)

-Type 1 water is also required for molecular biology applications as well as other sensitive techniques such as mammalian cell culture and IVF (in vitro fertilization).
+Type I water is also required for molecular biology applications as well as other sensitive techniques such as mammalian cell culture and IVF (in vitro fertilization).

-Type 1+ reagent-grade water goes beyond the purity requirements of Type I water and is used in processes requiring the highest levels of water purity.
+Type I+ water goes beyond the purity requirements of Type I water and is used in processes requiring the highest levels of water purity.

 If You Want to Work at the Limits of Detection You Need a Reliable Source of Ultrapure Water